Our top pick for

 The EBITDA is a measure of a 51job's overall financial performance and is widely used to measure a its profitability.

 |Return on assets TTM||2.85%|

 There are currently 2.8 million 51job shares held short by investors – that's known as 51job's "short interest".
 This figure is 0.8% down from 2.8 million last month.

 There are a few different ways that this level of interest in shorting 51job shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against 51job.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against 51job.

 Find out more about how you can short 51job stock.